joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 - Value = string constant / FAILED
 ![](/images/stepfunctions/redshift-5.PNG)
 9. Drag a "Fail" state to the box labelled "Drop state here".
-10. Click "Add new choice rule", then click "Add conditions" and enter the following values.
+10. Click on the "Choice" activity again, ,and click "Add new choice rule", then click "Add conditions".
+Enter the following values.
 - Variable = $.Status
 - Operator = is equal to
 - Value = string constant / ABORTED